Upper bound on the number of resonances for even asymptotically hyperbolic manifolds with real-analytic ends: A general statement

 \subsection{General assumption}

-We will use the notion of semi-classical differential operator, so let us recall very briefly what it means (see \cite{zworski_book} or \cite[Appendix E]{dyatlov_zworski_book} for more details on semi-classical analysis).
-A semi-classical differential operator $Q$ of order $m \in \mathbb{N}$ on a smooth manifold $X$ is a differential operator on $X$, depending on a small, so-called semi-classical, implicit parameter $h > 0$, of the form
+We will use the notion of semiclassical differential operator, so let us recall very briefly what it means (see \cite{zworski_book} or \cite[Appendix E]{dyatlov_zworski_book} for more details on semiclassical analysis).
+A semiclassical differential operator $Q$ of order $m \in \mathbb{N}$ on a smooth manifold $X$ is a differential operator on $X$, depending on a small, so-called semiclassical, implicit parameter $h > 0$, of the form